rjashby/Wheres-My-Sammich/Project-Log.md

 7:15 am - Finishing up useEffect, then moving on google maps for React and uploading files(photos)

 8:15 - Tutorials on useEffect completed.
 Back to coding project.

+11:00 - Too much work to do.
+Trying to figure out how to add Google Maps.

+3:15 - Need to turn back to getting basic functionality of the app working.